Gary Oldman on finding the frequency of 'Mank'

 “It’s a long time ago now.
 I’ve been sober almost 24 years.
 But you remember it, and I certainly brought that to the party,” says Oldman.
 “Mank said something that struck me to my heart.
 He said, ‘My critical faculty has prospered at the expense of my talent.’
 There’s the longing to write the great play, to write the great novel, and there’s a fear involved there — the fear of trying and failing.
 I’ve known quite a few drunks who are like that.
 It’s like they have a critic on their shoulder.”

 It was in Alcoholics Anonymous in 1996 that Oldman met his third wife, Donya Fiorentino, a year after she and Fincher had divorced.
 After five years of marriage, Oldman and Fiorentino also divorced.
 Oldman received full custody of their two sons, now in their early 20s.
 (Fincher also eventually gained full custody of his daughter with Fiorentino.)
-In a court filing in 2001, Fiorentino alleged that Oldman hit her with a telephone, a charge that Oldman strongly denies.
-Their shared painful past, both actor and director say, went unspoken of during their collaboration.
+In a court filing in 2001, Fiorentino alleged that Oldman hit her with a telephone, an allegation that Oldman strongly denies.
+Police investigated and the actor was never charged.
+Their shared painful past, actor and director say, went unspoken of during their collaboration.

 Instead, their work together was of mutual meticulousness.
 Fincher, long renowned for his obsessive exactitude, found in Oldman a highly detailed actor of deep research capable of subtly manipulating his performance.
 No director is able to have a whole movie in his head, Fincher says, but Oldman can mentally maintain the whole arc of his character.